 Government efforts in the agriculture sector have led to significant investments with improved services to our farmers and stakeholders.
-However, it has become critical to go beyond overseeing increase in production to focus on the role of agriculture in improving livelihoods and creating greener jobs for women and youth, which the Ministry is promoting through its Gender in Agriculture Policy and Youth in Agriculture Policy, respectively.
+However, it has become critical to go beyond overseeing increase in production to focus on the role of agriculture in improving livelihoods and creating greener jobs for women and youth, which the Ministry is promoting through its gender in agriculture policy and youth in agriculture policy, respectively.

-Similarly, the Ministry will continue to improve food security at a sustainable level for all Fijians by improving access to safe and nutritious food and making agriculture and food production more resilient, especially in the face of climate change, while reducing greenhouse gas emissions.
+Similarly, the Ministry will continues to improve food security at a sustainable level for all Fijian's, by improving access to safe and nutritious food and making agriculture and food production more resilient, especially in the face of climate change, while reducing greenhouse gas emissions.
 The Ministry will enhance agribusiness by supporting the building of inclusive and efficient food value chains.

-I am confident that with the commitment to our Vision and Mission, the implementation of this Strategic Plan will improve our Ministry's performance and service delivery and lead us to a resilient agriculture sector for Fiji.
-Furthermore, I am looking forward to this SDP being implemented in collaboration with our stakeholders and partners in setting new directions for the Ministry.
+I am confident that with the commitment to our Vision and Mission, the implementation of this strategic plan will improve our Agriculture and Waterways performance and service delivery and lead us to a resilient agriculture sector for Fiji.
+Furthermore, I am looking forward to this SDP being implemented in collaboration with our stakeholders and partners in setting the new directions for the Ministry.